JhonathaRicardo/InterferometryAnalysis_GasJet/README.md

   - ***[Open File]*** Open an undisturbed interferogram file.
 Image file extensions should preferably be .png or .snp.
 However, all image extensions (*.gif*, *.jpg*, *.bmp*, etc) can be used.
 The path to open the file is shown in the textbox above.
 Unlike interferogram gas jet files, the algorithm allows the insertion of only one reference file.
     > **Warning**
-    >  Interferometry Analysis - LIP software only works with grayscale image files.
+    >  Interferometry Analysis - Gas-Jet software only works with grayscale image files.

-- ***3. [Analyse Data]*** From this command button, the software will apply data processing to generate the accumulated phase-shift map, the radial phase-shift map, and the map of the electron density distribution of the plasma.
+- ***3. [Analyse Data]*** From this command button, the software will apply data processing to generate the accumulated phase-shift map, the radial phase-shift map, and the map of the molecular density distribution of the gaseous target.

 - ***4. [Clear]*** Button to clear input and output data.
-  > **Note:** The algorithm sets the frequency that generates a negative phase map.
-Because the refractive index of the plasma is less than 1.
-This is an intrinsic characteristic of plasmas, and it is considered in the calculations of the algorithm.

 ### Options
 - ***[Select Analysis Area]*** Parameters to select the interferogram area to apply the algorithm.
 The selected area is defined by a rectangle with edges defined by X and Y coordinates (***[Y Coord]*** and ***[X Coord]***).
 The user that intends to use the whole interferogram needs to uncheck the checkbox  ***[Use select area]***.